MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Proved: 0ms is the default time when omitted.

 Proved: a single async timeout that takes too long gets killed with an error in the console.
 Throwing (and the associated error allocation) take so much CPU time that basically no other async handlers will run this frame.

+Proved: The `deltaTime` in the PrePhysicsUpdate and OnUpdate has a maximum of 0.1.
+Horizon always runs all the code in a frame.
+When the code in a frame takes too long to run, the framerate on the device executing the script will drop.
+For example, an OnUpdate handler running at 20fps in a server-executed script will cause all server-executed scripts and all server-owned physics objects to update at 20fps.
+A player-device executed script running at 18fps causes that player's entire experience in the Horizon app to run at 18fps until the player exits that world.

 Proved: if `sendCodeBlockEvent` is called 2048 times (or more) in a frame you get an error (and none of the events are processed that frame).
 Note 2047 times is allowed; 2048 is not.
 There is a bug where the thrown error implies that 2048 is allowed (it's not!).